james-spears/btree_graph/README.md

 This library is a minimal implementation of a graph (abstract data structure).

-The primary goals of the implementation are to be minimal and idiomatic to the Rust language.
+The primary goals of this implementation are to be minimal and idiomatic to the Rust language.
 The `alloc` crate is the only dependency when compiled with default features.
 As one might assume, `alloc` is required for